Yuhan-Fei/SMRTnet/README.md

 <p align="center"><img src="figs/architecture.png" width=100% /></p>

-### :mag: The architecture of each module in SMRTnet.
+### :postbox: The architecture of each module in SMRTnet.

 <details>
    <summary> Click here for architecture of RNA language model (RNASwan-seq) </summary>